Our Best TaylorMade Driver in 2021

 - Testing Criteria used for Evaluation

-Best TaylorMade Driver - Detailed Reviews for 2020
+Best TaylorMade Driver

 The TaylorMade SIM Max is all about speed.
 If you want to hit the ball further while staying on your target line, the SIM Max is a great choice to consider.
 Golfers are very impressed with the speed and distance that they can get from this new release from TaylorMade.

 The SIM Max is built for the mid to high handicap player.
 However, some lower handicappers are finding that the performance of this club, combined with the feel, is making it a club they want to put in their bag as well.